Chicago: Parking

-Expressways
+Expressways and tollways

-Seven mainline and four auxiliary interstate highways (55, 57, 65 (only in Indiana), 80 (also in Indiana), 88, 90 (also in Indiana), 94 (also in Indiana), 190, 290, 294, and 355) run through Chicago and its suburbs.
+Eight mainline and four auxiliary interstate highways (41 (mostly in Wisconsin), 55, 57, 65 (only in Indiana), 80 (also in Indiana), 88, 90 (also in Indiana and Wisconsin), 94 (also in Indiana and Wisconsin), 190, 290, 294, and 355) run through Chicago and its suburbs.
+I-490 is currently under construction on the west side of O'Hare Airport.
 Segments that link to the city center are named after influential politicians, with three of them named after former U.S. Presidents (Eisenhower, Kennedy, and Reagan) and one named after two-time Democratic candidate Adlai Stevenson.

+The Chicago Skyway, which carries I-90, is the only toll road within the city limits and is operated by the Skyway Concession Company.
+The Skyway leads into the Indiana Toll Road.
+The Illinois State Toll Highway Authority (known simply as the Illinois Tollway), operates several toll roads in the suburbs and throughout Northern Illinois, but none enter the City.
+I-Pass serves as the Illinois Tollway's primary electronic toll collection system.
+I-Pass and E-Z Pass are both accepted on the Skyway and Indiana Toll Road.

 The Kennedy and Dan Ryan Expressways are the busiest state maintained routes in the entire state of Illinois.